Inference in Cluster Randomized Trials with Matched Pairs: Main Results

-Conditional on $X^{(G)}$, $(D_{\pi(2g-1)}, D_{\pi(2g)})$, $g = 1, ..., G$ are i.i.d and each uniformly distributed over $\{(0,1), (1,0)\}$. \end{assumption} We further require that the clusters in each pair be ``close" in terms of their baseline covariates in the following sense: \begin{assumption} The pairs used in determining treatment assignment satisfy
+Assumption \ref{ass:indep_pairsX} states that, after pairs are formed according to the baseline covariates, which cluster is treated in a pair is determined by a coin flip independently of all other variables.
+We further require that the clusters in each pair be ``close" in terms of their baseline covariates in the following sense: \begin{assumption} The pairs used in determining treatment assignment satisfy

+as $G \to \infty$. \end{assumption} \cite{bai2022inference} provide results which facilitate the construction of pairs which satisfy Assumption \ref{ass:pair_formX}.
+For instance, if $\mathrm{dim}(X_g) = 1$, then by simply pairing clusters by ordering them from smallest to largest according to $X_g$ and then pairing adjacent clusters, it follows from Theorem 4.1 in \cite{bai2022inference} that Assumption \ref{ass:pair_formX} is satisfied if $E[X_g^2] < \infty$.
+When $\dim(X_g) > 1$ and a suitable matching procedure is used (for instance the {\tt nbpmatching} package in \texttt{R}), it follows from the discussion in Appendix \ref{sec:match_sufficient} that Assumption \ref{ass:pair_formX} is satisfied when $E[\|X_g\|^d] < \infty$ for $d \geq \mathrm{dim}(X_g) + 1 $ .